matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 ```
 ## Setup the Containers

 To execute compose file, open Powershell, and navigate to the compose file in the root folder.
-Then execute the following command: **docker-compose up -d --build** which starts and runs all services.
+Then execute the following command: **docker-compose up -d --build --remove-orphans** which starts and runs all services.
 The **-d** parameter executes the command detached.
 This means that the containers run in the background and don’t block your Powershell window.
 To check all running containers use command **docker ps**.

 ![](res/Docker.jpg)

 ## Consul Web UI

 The Consul offers a nice web user interface right out of the box.
-You can access it on port **8500** (**http://localhost:8500**).
+You can access it on port **8500**: [http://localhost:8500](http://localhost:8500).
 Let’s look at some of the screens.

 The home page for the Consul UI services with all the relevant information related to a Consul agent and web service check.
 ![](res/consul1.jpg)